Important Information for new Dealer Applicants

 Frequently asked questions

-How do I become a TSA Dealer?
+How do I become a TotalEnergies Dealer?

 Applicant must search for an available site in one of the provinces and apply for the site that is suitable to them.
-Please ensure that you fill out the TSA application form and submit ALL required documents if you want to be considered.
+Please ensure that you fill out the TotalEnergies application form and submit ALL required documents if you want to be considered.
 Missing documents will mean that your application will not be considered.

 - No existing dealers will be considered including different brands